As an Employer

 We work with employers to determine their needs for skilled and culturally diverse workers, and thus connect them with qualified and motivated candidates.
 Portland Adult Education has close to 1,000 students who walk through our doors each day.
 Hence, through us, employers can reach a wide range of candidates.

-Employers play an important role in NMRC programming.
+Employers play an important role in NMRC and PAE programming.
 Employer input about their workforce needs, potential job openings, what they’re looking for in job applicants is critical for how we prepare our students.
 Employers are also an integral part of our programing, doing mock and informational interviews, providing job shadowing and internship opportunities, mentoring, helping facilitate professional groups and workshops.
 This involvement helps us make sure our program participants are qualified candidates and prepared for the jobs for which they apply.
+Additionally, PAE, through its workforce training program, has the ability to work hand in hand with employers to design a training program that meets that employer’s specific workforce needs.

 Please Contact Us